Voting open for Minnesota's Name a Snowplow contest

 - That's because contest rules prohibit "politically inspired names" or phrases — a move the agency says is meant to keep things light and nonpartisan.

-For that reason, MNDOT also passed on dozens of entries riffing on a derogatory reference to President Biden that also takes a swipe at the media, including "Let's Snow Brandon."
+For that reason, MNDOT also passed on dozens of entries riffing on a derogatory reference to President Biden that also takes a swipe at the media, including "Let's Snow Brandon," and several that praised or criticized Gov. Tim Walz.

+Of note: Other cast aside suggestions included tributes to local personalities (Sven Snowgaard, Jason DeSlusha) and an Axios Twin Cities' reporter's own submission: "Snow Brevity."

 How it works: Members of the public can choose up to eight of their favorites online through Wednesday, Jan.
 26.